markvoortmanppu/appliedcomputerscience/pages/element.md

 * Add yourself to the rooms you would like to follow.
 * Note: the history of each room may not be visible (this may change in the future) but new messages will show up.
 * You can revisit the community by hovering over the P at the left top, clicking on the 3 dots, and go to View Community.
+* Feel free to join all the relevant communities you want.
 * Ideally, you should install the app on your phone right away as well while you still have the browser session open.

 ## Using the Apps